Get

 Summing Up

-It’s clear that there is a multitude of ways seasonal changes affect dogs in terms of mood, energy levels, health, and eating habits.
-Even if you’ve got the happiest, bounciest, most adaptable dog in the world, they’re not immune to extreme weather changes so it is crucial to make sure they’re as comfortable as possible during blistering summers and frosty winters.
+It’s clear that there are a multitude of ways seasonal changes affect dogs in terms of behavior, energy levels, health, and eating habits.
+Even if you’ve got the happiest, bounciest, most adaptable dog in the world, they’re not immune to extreme weather changes, so it is crucial to make sure they’re as comfortable as possible during blistering summers and frosty winters.

 Featured Image Credit: Anne Richard, Shutterstock